April 2019 Graduating Class

 Congratulations to Pebble’s Puppy Raiser, Janet Newcity!

-Rob is a self-employed massage therapist.
-He likes to meet friends for lunch, go on local errands, or take recreational walks with his guide dog.
-He enjoys the independence and freedom of using guide dog and the benefit of smoother, faster travel.
+Rob is a self-employed massage therapist who likes to travel, meet friends for lunch and take recreational walks with his guide dog.
+He enjoys the independence and freedom of using a guide dog and the benefit of smoother, faster travel.